 Investment Management.
-Our investment management business includes operations related to the management of the Private Equity Funds and traditional asset management products.
+Our investment management business includes operations related to the management of the Private Equity Funds and funds invested in public securities ("Public Securities").

 Private equity revenue sources include the following: (1) management fees (2) portfolio company fees (3) carried interest and (4) gains (or losses) on investments in the Private Equity Funds we manage.